 Always remember that hard work needs to be advertised on each social media.

 Therefore, be free to post your own pictures, share links to your or others’ streams, and connect with the Instagram audience.

 4. Become a Brand

-As we said above, your reputation is crucial for networking.
+As I said above, your reputation is crucial for networking.

 Other streamers will want to connect and work with you only if you value them and their communities.

 Your channel must be a place where streamers will act naturally, without pretending to be someone else in order to gain new followers or likes.